tonusp/NaNo2016/A_Book_of_Changes.md

 The woman came from behind the table and sat on the edge of it, her lips pressed together like an angry teacher.

 "The thing is, Mr Joseph, we think you are lying.
-We think you are an extremely dangerous man, some kind of religious or political fanatic.
+We think you are an extremely dangerous man, some kind of religious or political extremist.
 We think you have come here to undermine the country, to overthrow the Government, to destroy all that has been achieved by the Restitution...
 To return this country to the moral chaos and confusion that existed before.
 What do you have to say to that?"

 "Well, if that's what it takes to achieve our objectives - peace, unity, understanding, cooperation...
 You must be the judge of that."